Beach Club Vibes

 Former pool area at Purobeach Marbella

-Purobeach Marbella was part of the well-known Puro Group chain and sat near Estepona at Km 159.
+Purobeach Marbella was part of the Puro Group chain and sat near Estepona at Km 159.
 It has permanently closed.
-The venue held a 4.3 rating from 522 reviews when it was operating, with music (28) and pool (21) as the top review topics.
 If you're a fan of the brand, Mijas Costa and other Puro Group locations along the coast are still running.

 Frequently asked questions about Marbella beach clubs